Caran d’Ache Pastel Pencils

 Visual Appeal – 5/5

-For anybody who has experienced pastels in the past, you likely are aware of the unique qualities that make them stand out compared to more traditional pencils or watercolor pencils.
+Anybody who has experienced pastels in the past, you likely are aware of the unique qualities that make them stand out compared to more traditional pencils or watercolor pencils.
 Specifically, the application of color can be quite effective.
+But it can also feel a little foreign the first time you try them.

 And that is certainly the case with these pastels.
 Caran d’Ache has loaded them up with pigments to the point that they scream brightness when applied to a canvas.
 Nearly every color that we worked with really “popped” in a way that few other pencils can match.